epfl-ada/ada-2021-project-frankezi/README.md

   * Show categories of population (age range, education type, citizen status) that are sinophobic (through pie chart, bar chart, ...)
   * podium of top jobs that are the most sinophobic vs top jobs that are the less sinophobic
   * Graph of evolution of numbers of sinophobic quotes through time for the top of sinophobic jobs vs top less sinophobic: we found that for sinophobic and non-sinophobic, politicians are the most represented.
 We also shows evolution of sinophobia of quotes through years ony for politicans.
-* Propose a set of American personalities, where you can pich one name
-  * On website: the user can select a speaker from a list of household names.
-Upon selection the script tells them whether our analysis determines their rhetoric to be sinophobic or not.
 * you can test if one quote is sinophobic or not

 ## Contributions of all group members
 * *Zied:* website creation, optimization of code in notebooks, load of data